ambroziepaval/design-patterns-java/README.md

 ### Proxy

 A class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, or may require logging, or some other added functionality.

+### Chain of Responsibility

+A chain of components who all get a chance to process a command or a query, optionally having default processing implementation, and an ability to terminate the processing chain.